-When it comes to WordPress, one of the most important decisions you make is choosing your host.
+When it comes to WordPress, one of the most important decisions you make is choosing a WordPress host.
 There are lots of opinions out there, and what’s best for you depends on your business.
 But there are some general rules we should all follow when choosing a WordPress host.

 Rule 1: Don’t use EIG owned hosting companies.